plone/training/solr-training/first-steps.rst

 ------------------------------

 A common use case is to add an aditional field to the index.
-We have two inform both sides (Solr and Plone) if we need a new field in the index.
+We have to inform both sides (Solr and Plone) if we need a new field in the index.

 A simple use case is to pass through a raw dexterity field